Wanted in Australia: chief taster, "funster", adventurer

 The 2009 campaign within days became one of the most popular items on the Internet and attracted almost 35,000 entries from some 200 countries, including a hoax entry from Osama bin Laden.

-The current campaign has already more than doubled that, with 85,000 applications, said an official at Tourism Australia.
-(Reporting by Michael Sin, editing by Elaine Lies and Ron Popeski)
+The current campaign has already more than doubled that, with 85,000 applications, said an official at Tourism Australia. ($1 = 0.9773 Australian dollars) (Reporting by Michael Sin, editing by Elaine Lies and Ron Popeski)